-On the Spatial Reference Section, click the Edit button and select Geographic Coordinate Systems-WGS 1984.
+On the Spatial Reference Section, click the Edit button and select Geographic Coordinate Systems(GCS)- WGS 1984.
 Finally, click the OK button to close the Create New Shapefile dialog box.

 New shapefile is automatically add in contents (TOC) pane.

-Before Start digitizes Set up Snapping properties 3 times.
+Before Start digitizes Set up Snapping properties into 3 steps.